PRP2003/Project-Diabetes/README.md

 ## Dataset

 The dataset used for this project includes medical and demographic data for individuals, with features relevant to diabetes prediction, such as blood pressure, body mass index (BMI), age, and other clinical measurements.
-The data preprocessing steps ensure proper handling of missing values, data scaling, and encoding where necessary.
+The data preprocessing steps ensure proper handling of missing values, data scaling.

 ## Project Structure

   ### Data Preprocessing:
-  Includes loading the dataset, handling missing values, encoding categorical features, and scaling numeric features to prepare the data for model training.
+  Includes loading the dataset, handling missing values, and scaling numeric features to prepare the data for model training.
   ### Exploratory Data Analysis (EDA):
   Examines key patterns and distributions within the dataset to understand feature relationships and identify influential predictors.
   ### Model Selection and Training:
-  Implements multiple machine learning algorithms, such as Logistic Regression, Decision Trees, and Random Forest, to determine the best-performing model based on various metrics.
+  Implements machine learning algorithms Support Vector Machine (SVM), with linear kernel implementation, to determine the best-performing model based on various metrics.
   ### Evaluation:
   Assesses model performance using accuracy score metrics, with an emphasis on interpretability and real-world relevance.